White-faced sakis are New World monkeys found mainly in the triangle of French Guiana, Guyana, Suriname, eastern Venezuela and northern Brazil.

 THE GARDEN RESTAURANT

-Take a break at The Garden, the quick service restaurant located on the AQUATIS platform.
+Take a break at The Garden, the open restaurant located on the AQUATIS platform.
+Discover our dishes of the day, our suggestions of the week and our dishes to share in group or in family.